joequincy/quantified-self-be/README.md

 #### Foods Show

-Given the ID of a Food object will return that object if it exists
+Given the ID of a Food object will return that object if it exists.

 ##### Request